-The principal business of the Company is the acquisition and exploration of mineral exploration properties in underexplored areas of Canada.
-The Company's current focus is the Yellowknife City Gold Project, which now comprises 94.9 square kilometres of contiguous land immediately north of the City of Yellowknife in the Northwest Territories and includes TerraX's wholly-owned Northbelt property acquired in February 2013.
+During May and June 2015, TerraX arranged and completed flow-through financings totalling \$5,180,145 to fund exploration on its Yellowknife City Gold Project, which now comprises 116 square kilometres of contiguous land immediately north and south of the City of Yellowknife in the Northwest Territories and includes TerraX's whollyowned Northbelt property acquired in February 2013.

-The Yellowknife City Gold ("YCG") project lies within the prolific Yellowknife greenstone belt and covers 15 km of strike length on the northern extension of the shear system that hosts the high-grade Con (6.1 Moz) and Giant (8.1 Moz) gold mines.
+The Yellowknife City Gold ("YCG") project lies within the prolific Yellowknife greenstone belt and covers 15 km of strike length on the northern extension of the shear system that hosts the high-grade Con (6.1 Moz) and Giant (8.1 Moz) gold mines as well as 8 km of strike to the south of Con.
 The project area contains multiple shears that are the recognized hosts for gold deposits in the Yellowknife gold district, with innumerable gold showings and historic high grade drill results.
-Since February 2013, TerraX has consolidated the project area by acquiring and optioning numerous properties, including: Northbelt, Goodwin, Walsh Lake, and U-Breccia, as well as staking additional contiguous lands to the west at Ryan Lake (Fig. 1).
+Since February 2013, TerraX has consolidated the project area by acquiring and optioning numerous properties, including: Northbelt, Goodwin, Walsh Lake, and U-Breccia, as well as staking additional contiguous lands to the west at Ryan Lake and the Southbelt property south of the Con Mine.
 Being all-season road accessible and within 15 km of the City of Yellowknife, the YCG is close to vital infrastructure, including transportation, service providers, hydro-electric power and skilled trades people.

-During exploration this summer at the YCG project, TerraX was able to define a 5 km x 3 km "Core Gold Area" of high grade gold mineralization, with multiple gold bearing vein sets as noted in large mineralized systems worldwide, and results that included:
+During exploration in the summer of 2014 at the YCG project, TerraX was able to define a 5 km x 3 km "Core Gold Area" of high grade gold mineralization, with multiple gold bearing vein sets as noted in large mineralized systems worldwide, and results that included: